OmarShafie/hadith/README.md

 Next Steps (I know how to do):
 - Sanad Search (squence of rawi's)
-  - name to suggest (AJAX XML)
-  - Regex Search + UI regex search for rawi by name and tag it
+  - name to suggest (AJAX XML): UI search for rawi by name and tag it
+  - Regex Search:
+    - Proof "hadith is regular"
+    - construct FDA
+    - implement search
   - select list of wanted ahadith

 Known bugs: